 22. Why should we hire you over someone else?

 This can be used in every hiring situation.
 Anyone should be able to tell you why they're better than their competition and why they're the best fit for your company.
-This gives them an opportunity to highlight the best aspects of their skillset and experience.
+This allows them to highlight the best aspects of their skills and experience.

-23. Explain something that is complicated but that you know well.
+23. Explain something complicated but that you know well.

-24. What project or task would you consider as your most significant accomplishment in your career to date?
+24. What project or task would you consider your most significant career accomplishment to date?

 According to recruiting expert and author Lou Adler, this is the only interview question that matters.
-It's also the single best interview question for determining whether to hire someone.
-Lou spent 10 years studying and coming to this determination, so he deserves credit.
+It's also the single best question for determining whether to hire someone.
+Lou spent 10 years studying and making this determination, so he deserves credit.

 25. Pitch my company to me as if I were a potential customer.

 This will show you how much they know about your company and what their level of passion is for your product, service or industry.
-It will also tell you what their initial impressions are without the insight of working for you (yet).
-It's unlikely they'll be prepared for this, so it can also show you how quickly they work on the fly.
+It will also tell you their initial impressions without the insight of working for you (yet).
+They'll unlikely be prepared for this, so it can also show you how quickly they work on the fly.

 3 tips to improve your social recruiting strategy